melissarogalski/Art-of-Gandhara/pages/conclusion.md

 Kurt A. Behrendt: The Art of Gandhara in the Metropolitan Museum of Art, Metropolitan Museum of Art, 2007.

+Michael Falser.
+The Graeco-Buddhist style of Gandhara - a "Storia idelogica", or: how a discourse makes a global history of art. in: Journal of Art Historiography 13, 2015. p.
+1-52.

 Michael Hollenbach: “Dekolonisierung- Mission im Museum.”
 Deutschlandfunk, 2021.https://www.deutschlandfunk.de/dekolonisierung-mission-im-museum-100.html.
 Accessed 14 September 2023.

 Lahore Museum. https://lahoremuseum.punjab.gov.pk/taxonomy/term/10.
 Accessed 14 September 2023.